In order to be a calorie deficit, you need to;

 CAN YOU EAT WHATEVER YOU WANT ON A CALORIE DEFICIT?

 The caveat is, if you eat in an IIFYM style, (i.e. filling up your calorie target with donuts, cakes, chocolate and candy), you’re probably not going to feel great, especially if you train at the gym or play sport.

-You’re probably also not going to be that helathy because you won’t be getting a wide enough range of votamins and monerals.
+You’re probably also not going to be that healthy because you won’t be getting a wide enough range of vitamins and minerals.

 For most people, the best approach is a balanced one, with a diet consisting of 75% low-calorie dense foods (food that contains a lot of volume or weight, for relatively few calories) and 25% higher calorie-dense foods (or what people might call ‘junk’).

 The higher calorie-dense food IS important though, we ALL like high fat, high sugar foods, so allowing yourself some of this will help keep you on track.